openedx/edx-documentation/en_us/shared/building_and_running_chapters/running_course/course_wiki.rst

 Using the Course Wiki
 ########################

-Wikis provide a way for course staff and students to access, share, and collaboratively edit information both about, and for, your course.
+Wikis provide a way for the course team and students to access, share, and collaboratively edit information both about, and for, your course.

 Every course has a wiki that you can set up in a way appropriate for your